codee-com/open-catalog/Checks/PWR049/README.md

 ### Issue

-A condition that depends only on the iterator variable can be moved outside of the loop.
+A condition that depends only on the iterator variable can be moved outside the loop.

 ### Actions

-Move iterator-dependent condition outside of the loop.
+Move iterator-dependent condition outside the loop.

 ### Relevance